dayitv89/react-native-ios11-devicecheck/README.md

 `$ npm i --save react-native-ios11-devicecheck`

-# Implemtation (iOS Only using cocoapods, no need to do anything on android):
+# DCDevice implementation (iOS Only using cocoapods, no need to do anything on android):

 `pod 'RNIOS11DeviceCheck', :path => '../node_modules/react-native-ios11-devicecheck/ios'`